 The plot tells of a 15-year-old boy who is Ichigo Kurosaki, he can see ghosts since he was born.
 On a clear day, Ichigo notices a group of thugs disturbing a girl, who is a spirit, at the same time, the city is being attacked with immense power by another spirit.

 Ichigo tried to help the spirit girl, but suddenly a Soul Reaper named Rukia Kuchiki comes and rescues both Ichigo and the spirit from the Hollow.
-After a few hours, Rukia enters through the window into Ichigo’s house and is surprised to know that Ichigo can see her, she tells him he is destined to eliminate the Hollow.
+After a few hours, Rukia entered through the window into Ichigo’s house and was surprised to know that Ichigo could see her, she tells him he is destined to eliminate the Hollow.
 She transfers her forces to Ichigo to fight in her place.
 Ichigo was then forced to fulfill Rukia’s role as Shinigami, and from here his journey begins.

 Both animes involve demons/Hollows and deal a lot with morals and honor.

 The series follows a hooligan named Rin Okumura who discovers that his father is the devil.
 Guess what that sounds like?
 After the death of his adoptive father, by his biological one, Rin is sent to the “True Cross” academy, to learn the art of demon exorcist.